livecodingonline/Week-5-DOM-and-PROJECT1/README.md

 6. Manipulating HTML Element Attributes

+##### In the second part

-7. And a project that covers almost all we have learned so far
+We will do a project that covers almost all we have learned so far

 Feel free to ask questions.